sandhawke/arraydom/README.md

 Each node is an array:

-* The first item is a string like `'div .container #main'`.
+* The first item is a string like `'div container'`.
 * The second item may be an attributes object.
 If there are no attributes, it may be omited.
 * The remaining items are either strings, numbers, or other nodes.

 So `<div a="b">foo</div>"` is `['div', {a:'b'}, 'foo']`

-Because there are several different ways to write things (like putting the id in first item string or in the attributes object), it's best to treat nodes as raw structures when creating them, but read them with functions like `arraydom.tag`, `arraydom.attr`, and `arraydom.forEachChild`.
+Because there are several different ways to write things (like putting classes in the first item string or in the attributes object), it's best to treat nodes as raw structures when creating them, but read them with functions like `arraydom.tag`, `arraydom.attr`, and `arraydom.forEachChild`.
+(TODO)

 ### pseudo-attributes

-All attributes with names like `style.foo` or `$foo` are merged together to form the **style** attributes.
+All attributes with names like `style.foo` (or `$foo` TODO) are merged together to form the **style** attributes.

 Attributes with names starting with `_` are omitted during conversion to HTML.
+(TODO)

 The special attribute `_inherit` makes it easy to factor out bits that are repeated in lots of element's attributes.
 Sometimes this is better than style sheets.
+(TODO)

 ### pseudo-elements

-`*wrapper` for when your content isn't a proper tree.   (only implemented at the top-level currently.   maybe later we'll allow it inside the tree, as kind of a disappearing-div)
+`*wrapper` for when your content isn't a proper tree.   (only implemented at the top-level currently.   maybe later we'll allow it inside the tree, as kind of a disappearing-div)  (TODO - current called `document`)

 `*comment` to represent HTML comments &amp;!-- ... -->